TrisPatt/heritage-housing-predictive-analytics/README.md

 | Project hypotheses page | Click on radio button on left navbar to navigate to Hypotheses page | Navigates to correct page.
 Can scroll through hypotheses | Functions as intended |

 ---

-*As a user, I want to explore visualizations of how house attributes affect sale price, so that I can make data-driven decisions about property improvements *(Business Requirement 1)*.*
+* As a user, I want to see clear visualizations of the relationships between house attributes and sale price, so that I can understand the factors driving property values *(Business requirement 1)*.

 | Feature | Action | Expected Result | Actual Result |
 | --- | --- | --- | --- |